Syspeople/CodeNow/README.md

 if the workspace is already associated with a ServiceNow instance only the password is required.

 **NB: only Basic auth is supported**

+### Change Update Set
+Choose an active UpdateSet and set is as your working update set.
+Only in progress update sets in the global scope is available.

+**IMPORTANT** Update set changes do not apply to active sessions.
+Be sure to validate your update set in your browser if working in UI and in VsCode at the same time.
+The extension will automatically use the previusly selected update set. if it has been closed default i selected.

 ### Add Script Include To Workspace
 Imports a script include into the workspace for edit.